jojo157/FundCentreGame/README.md

 - On Internet Explorer 11 (IE 11) on the home page the buttons are not distibuted with the flex column css styling and sit on top of each other.
 I firstly used [autoprefixer](https://autoprefixer.github.io/) to to add vendor prefixes to increase browser compability.
 After checking caniuse.com, I relaised that the spacing used not compatible on IE. I targeted IE with a specific media query to give the home page a similar layout and this fixed the problem.

 - On IE11 , the modals are not working at all.
 I read that the fade class is not compatible with IE11.
-After removing the class, the modal was still not appearing. https://stackoverflow.com/questions/16329980/modal-not-opening-in-ie
+After removing the class, the modal was still not appearing.
+I debugged the issue by changing the display to show for the button and when click the modal appears.
+Further testing shows my jquery files are causing the issue.

+I updated the script to the latest version of jquery CDN. https://stackoverflow.com/questions/16329980/modal-not-opening-in-ie

 #### Different Operating Systems